After6Services/mt-plugin-superassets-for-flickr/README.md

 # Flickr Assets

-Flickr Assets is a Movable Type plugin that allows to import and use Flickr photos as native assets.
+Flickr Assets is a Movable Type plugin that allows users to import and use Flickr photos as image assets in the Movable Type Asset Manager.
+It is part of the SuperAssets series of plugins from After6 Services LLC.

+# Installation

+After downloading and uncompressing this package:

+1. Upload the entire FlickrAssets directory within the plugins directory of this distribution to the corresponding plugins directory within the Movable Type installation directory.
+    * UNIX example:
+        * Copy mt-plugin-flickr-assets/plugins/FlickrAssets/ into /var/wwww/cgi-bin/mt/plugins/.
+    * Windows example:
+        * Copy mt-plugin-flickr-assets/plugins/FlickrAssets/ into C:\webroot\mt-cgi\plugins\ .
+2. Upload the entire FlickrAssets directory within the mt-static directory of this distribution to the corresponding mt-static/plugins directory that your instance of Movable Type is configured to use.
+Refer to the StaticWebPath configuration directive within your mt-config.cgi file for the location of the mt-static directory.
+    * UNIX example: If the StaticWebPath configuration directive in mt-config.cgi is: **StaticWebPath  /var/www/html/mt-static/**,
+        * Copy mt-plugin-flickr-assets/mt-static/plugins/FlickrAssets/ into ~/var/www/html/mt-static/plugins/.
+    * Windows example: If the StaticWebPath configuration directive in mt-config.cgi is: **StaticWebPath D:/htdocs/mt-static/**,
+        * Copy mt-plugin-flickr-assets/mt-static/plugins/FlickrAssets/ into D:/htdocs/mt-static/.

+# Configuration

+No configuration is required.

+# Usage

-# Template Tags
+## Template Tags

-## Overview
+### Overview

 Flickr photos work just like other Movable Type's assets and can be accessed via tags *Asset*, *Assets*, *EntryAssets* and *PageAssets*: